Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

 \subsection{Star formation}

 When the gas density exceeds the critical threshold of $n_{\rm th}=100 \cmci$, the gas particles become eligible for star formation.
 According to the Schmidt law \citep{Schmidt1959}, star formation occurs stochastically at a rate described by $\dot{\rho}_{\ast}=\rho/\tau_{\ast}$, where $\tau_{\ast}=\tau_{\rm ff}/\epsilon_{\rm ff}$ is the star formation timescale.
 Here, $\tau_{\rm ff}=[3\pi/(32G\rho)]^{1/2}$ denotes the free-fall time at a density $\rho$, and $\epsilon_{\rm ff}$ represents the star formation efficiency per free-fall time.
 In this study, we assume a star formation efficiency of $\epsilon_{\rm ff}\sim0.01$ for both Pop III and Pop II stars, which is typical for star formation efficiency in the local Universe (e.g., \citealp{Leroy2008}).
+We should emphasize that the efficiency must be adjusted according to how stars are sampled, even though most UFD galaxy simulations do not consider these factors.
+In this study, we use the same star formation efficiency across three different methods, but, as discussed in detail in Section~\ref{sec:5}, caution is needed when considering efficiency based on the star sampling method.

-During each numerical timestep $\Delta t$, gas is converted into a collisionless star particle only if a randomly generated number between 0 and 1 is less than the smaller of $\Delta t/\tau_{\ast}$ and 1.
+During each numerical timestep $\Delta t$, gas is converted into a collisionless sink particle only if a randomly generated number between 0 and 1 is less than the smaller of $\Delta t/\tau_{\ast}$ and 1.
+In our simulations, we find that the typical timestep value is about 0.01 Myr, with a maximum timestep value of about 0.5 Myr, ensuring that $\Delta t \ll \tau_{\ast}$ even in the densest star-forming regions ($n_{\rm H}\sim10^{3}\ \mathrm{cm^{-3}}$).
 Consequently, the star formation timescale is expressed as: